wuzzlefump/wuzzlefump.github.io-paulhwwk1/README.md

 WHEN they view the title element
 THEN they find a concise, descriptive title
-So I changed the code tags so that was the case there are comments throug out the code detailing the changes
+So I changed the code tags so that was the case there are comments through out the code detailing the changes